Multiple imputation for nonresponse in surveys using design weights and auxiliary margins: Introduction

 Survey data usually suffer from both unit and item nonresponse.
 As a result, survey organizations have to make strong assumptions about the reasons for missingness, for example, the data are missing at random.
 One way to lessen reliance on assumptions is to utilize information in auxiliary data sources.
 For example, and pertinent to the setting of our work, survey organizations may know the population percentages or totals of some categorical variables in the survey.
 These could be available from recent censuses, administrative databases, or other high quality surveys \citep{sadinle2017itemwise}.
 Indeed, such information is frequently used in methods for handling survey nonresponse, such as calibration and raking.

 We consider settings where analysts seek to integrate auxiliary information on marginal distributions in multiple imputation for nonresponse \citep{rubin1987multiple} in surveys.
 We build on the missing data with auxiliary margins, or MD-AM, framework introduced by \citet{akande2021leveraging} and extended to surveys by \citet{akande2021multiple}, \citet{tang2024using}, and \citet{yang:reiter}.
 The latter three works impute missing values to ensure completed-data, survey-weighted inferences are plausible given the known margins.
 However, these works impose a simplifying condition on the unit nonrespondents, namely that the analyst does not use their design weights and instead replaces these weights with a convenient constant.
-This creates difficulties for design-based analyses, as the resulting weights for the full sample do not correspond to the design.

 In this short note, we propose MD-AM models that allow use of the design-based weights for all sampled units.
+These models are intended especially for unequal probability samples where one wants to incorporate relationships between the design variables and survey variables in imputation.
+They presume design weights are available for all sampled units, as should be true for the organization that collected the data.
 Section \ref{sec:review} provides a brief review of the hybrid missing MD-AM model \citep{tang2024using, yang:reiter}, which we extend to incorporate design weights for unit nonrespondents.
 Section \ref{sec:meth} introduces the methodology.
 Section \ref{sec:sims} illustrates the methods using simulation studies.
-Codes and additional simulation results are available at \url{https://github.com/kevinxu47/MDAM}.
+Codes and additional results are available at \url{https://github.com/kevinxu47/MDAM}.